chipsalliance/caliptra-sw/rom/dev/README.md

     `kv_clear(KvSlot3)`

-    If Dual-Cert Mode is enabled, derive the Alias FMC MLDSA Key Pair using CDI in Key Vault Slot 12 and store the key pair generation seed in Key Vault Slot 14.
+    Derive the Alias FMC MLDSA Key Pair using CDI in Key Vault Slot 12 and store the key pair generation seed in Key Vault Slot 14.

     `AliasFmcSeedMldsa = hmac512_kdf(KvSlot12, b"fmc_alias_mldsa_keygen", KvSlot14)`

     `AliasFmcPubKeyMldsa = mldsa87_keygen(KvSlot14)`

-4. Store and lock (for write) the FMC ECDSA and MLDSA (if Dual-Cert Mode is enabled) Public Keys in the DCCM
+4. Store and lock (for write) the FMC ECDSA and MLDSA Public Keys in the DCCM

     `[TBD]`